Oven Roasted Chestnuts are amongst the easiest 1-ingredient thing to make on Earth. You will not regret learning how to make these beauties.

 Notch the chestnuts making a horizontal cut of about 1 inch (2.5 cm).

-Take them out of the oven and place the baked chestnuts in a basket or bowl, covering them with a dry cloth.
+Take them out of the oven and place the hot chestnuts in a basket or bowl, covering them with a dry cloth or kitchen towel.
 Let them rest for at least 15 minutes before tasting.

 - Clean towel